-Through the Trust Agreement with COFIDE, the Fund channels resources to financial institutions that are participants in the Peruvian financial system to grant mortgage loans, whose characteristics include the Premio al Buen Pagador (Good Payer Award, henceforth "PBP") as a complement to the down payment (PBP-CI), Good Payer Bonus - (BBP), Credit Risk Coverage (CRC).
+Through the Trust Agreement with Corporación Financera de Desarrollo S.A.
+(Financial Corporation of Development, "COFIDE", by its Spanish acronym), the Fund channels resources to financial institutions that are participants in the Peruvian financial system to grant mortgage loans, whose characteristics include the Premio al Buen Pagador (Good Payer Award, henceforth "PBP", by its Spanish acronym), Bono al Buen Pagador, (Good Payer Bonus, henceforth "BBP", by its Spanish acronym), the Credit Risk Coverage (Cobertura de Riesgo Crediticio, CRC, by its Spanish acronym).